Find Out What The Dates On Food Packages Really Mean

 - Sell-By Date – the last date the store should display or sell the product

 - Use-By Date – the date the manufacturer thinks the product will be at its peak quality

 - “Best If Used By” Date – the last date you can expect peak flavor, texture, or quality

 - Closed-By or Coded Dates – a packing number used by the manufacturer

 9 Foods You Should Never Eat Past The Expiration Date

 1. Liquid Eggs & Liquid Egg Substitutes

-Eggs that aren’t in their shell will expire much more quickly than usual.
+Once an egg leaves its shell, its lifespan will shorten considerably.
 So if you use liquid eggs or egg substitutes that come in paper cartons, make sure to throw them out once the expiration date has passed.

 2. Soft Cheeses

 Ricotta, cream cheese, goat cheese, and other soft cheeses are susceptible to mold and bacterial growth.
 You should toss them out on the expiration date or at the first sign of spoilage, which ever comes first.
-Feel free to toss them in your freezer too, if you feel like you won’t be able to use them up before they expire, you can always toss them in the freezer!)
+(And if you anticipate you won’t be able to use them up before they expire, you can always toss them in the freezer!)

 3. Jarred Condiments

 While condiments themselves can stay good for a long time, jarred condiments are exposed to bacteria much more frequently.
-Every time you dip your knife or spoon into the jar, you introduce more bacteria.
+Every time you dip a knife or spoon into the jar, you introduce more bacteria.
 If you want a longer-lasting option, make the switch to condiments sold in squeeze bottles rather than jars.
 (You can also keep condiments fresh longer by storing them upside down, which creates a vacuum that helps keeps air out.)

 4. Cold-Pressed Juices

-Unlike the juices you can buy at the grocery store, fresh cold-pressed juices aren’t pasteurized.
-That means they will spoil quickly, so make sure you’re drinking any fresh juice you buy within a day or so!
+Unlike the juices you can buy at the grocery store, fresh, cold-pressed juices aren’t pasteurized.
+That means they will spoil quickly, so you want to make sure to drink them within a day or so of bringing them home!

 Berries like raspberries and strawberries will only keep for about 3 days or so after purchase.
-After that, they start to get soft, mushy, and much less appetizing.
+After that, they’ll start to get soft, mushy, and much less appetizing.
 Blueberries are a bit sturdier, so they tend to stay fresh for about a week.